 New York is a city of opportunity.
 Immigrants seeking a new life, businesses growing from the ground up, tourists looking for the next perfect shot (of which there are a lot to be had here!) and everyone and anyone looking for that next hook – cultural shift – that will define the next decade.
 I think of New York City to be an enigma; there is nowhere else in the world like it.
 It’s a little bit of Europe, a little bit of the Asian hustle, a little bit of homegrown Americana and a little bit of something else entirely.
 What better way to get to know the city than to spend 4 days in New York getting lost, and stuffing your face with food from around the world?!

 The beauty of being in New York City is whether you are here 5 months or for a 4 days, you won’t leave NYC without a very strong impression of the people, the buildings, the neighborhoods and the food.
+There’s a reason its one of the best cities to visit in the USA.

 4 Days in New York City Itinerary